Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Main Results

+The previous generalization guaranty relies on the fact that low-dimensional patch projections make the patch multiset concentrated and thus hard to shatter by the activation hyperplanes of the filters in the network.
+The next result shows that if the sparse connectivity pattern cannot yield a favorable patch geometry, the BEoS condition alone cannot prevent SCNs from overfitting.

-\begin{theorem}[Stable interpolation with width $\le n$] Assume that all the patches $\{\pi_j(\vec{x}_i)\}$ are on $\Sph^{m-1}$.
-There exists a width $K\le n$ network of the form \eqref{eq:model_CNN} that interpolates the dataset and whose Hessian operator norm satisfies
+\begin{theorem}[Interpolation below the edge of stability] Assume all training patches have norm at most one (after rescaling), and every nonzero-labeled training example contains a unit-norm patch that appears nowhere else in the full training patch multiset.
+There exists a network of the form \eqref{eq:model_CNN} with width $K\le n$ that interpolates $\CD$ and satisfies

-In particular, if we remove the output bias parameter $\beta$, then $\lambda_{\max}\!\bigl(\nabla_{\vec{\theta}}^2\loss\bigr)\;\le\;\frac{D^2+2/J^2}{n}$. \end{theorem} The constructive proof is presented in Appendix \ref{app:flat_interp_lcws_gap}.
-Intuitively, the assumption in Theorem~\ref{thm:flat_lcws_gap} provides, for each labeled example, a unit-norm patch $\vec{p}_i$ that is unique among all patches in the dataset, such that one can construct a hidden unit whose patch-space activation boundary activates on $\vec{p}_i$ and is inactive on all other patches, and use $K\le n$ such units to interpolate.
-Since each unit is active on essentially one patch in the patch multiset, the activation-mass term $\Pb(\vec{u}^\T\vec{X}^{\CS}_{\CD} > t)$ of each ``memorizing'' neuron is small and the corresponding stability cost in \eqref{eq:beos_weighted_pathnorm2} is weak.

-The result that BEoS does not provide a distribution-free capacity control for LCN-WS.
-More specifically, if one consider the non-parametric estimation setting as we introduced in the Section \ref{sec:prelim} with noise level $\sigma^2>0$, then for any interpolation solution $f_{\vec{\vec{\theta}^\dagger}}$, namely $\loss(\vec{\theta}^\dagger)=0$, the generalization gap is at least $\sigma^2$ according to \eqref{eq:gen_gap_excess_risk_decom}. \begin{remark} Increasing evidence shows that ReLU neural networks do not benignly overfit \citep{mallinar2022benign, haas2023mind}.
-Therefore, the existence of these interpolating LCN-WS should demonstrate the BEoS constraint cannot generalize in the worst case. \end{remark}